kurushiidrive/auto-timestamper/README.md

 Work-in-progress Auto-Timestamper for Under Night In-Birth VODs, written in Python using OpenCV.

+# GUI app download

+You can download KAT GUI, which is the graphical-interface-based auto-timestamper, from the [releases page](https://github.com/kurushiidrive/auto-timestamper/releases).
+It is recommended to get the latest version available.
+Instructions for it are in INSTRUCTIONS.txt in the zip.

+# For advanced users

 `kat.py` is the main source file.
 If you wish to run it (or any other of the Python source files), make sure you have Python 3 on your system.
 You can setup a virtualenv for the project through the following commands:

 * Clone the repo to a directory of your liking